ronosirio/snap-polarimetric/README.md

 **input** and **output** directories respectively.
 If you wish you can set it to some other directory that is convenient to you.

-## Supported parameters

-* ``polarisations`` - Requested polarisations, either one of [VV, VH], [HH, HV], [VV], [VH], [HV] or [HH].
-The operation will fail and give a corresponding error message if the requested polarization is not part of the input file.

-NOTE: The current implementation only delivers output of the VV polarisation.

 Output format
 -------------
 GeoTIFF